 Andrew Agati has a history of representing corporate clients in sophisticated, complex, and sensitive matters in a wide variety of industries and disciplines.
 He has tried cases to verdict in Ohio, Florida, and California, and has served as lead appellate counsel in the defense of a class certification denial.
-For the past nine years, however, his focus has been in spearheading insurance recoveries for corporate policyholders in a variety of business sectors, under various state and international laws, and under a wide variety of insurance policies, including E&O policies, Financial Institution Bonds (or Crime Policies), Computer Fraud and Cyber policies, EPL policies, D&O policies, Product Recall policies, CGL policies, Business Property and Interruption policies, Title Insurance, as well as Reinsurance Treaties.
-In that time, he has helped recover nearly $150 million for his clients.
-At the same time, Andrew continues to be called upon to defend major high-stakes matters, including most recently a False Claims Act case involving a highway product manufacturer.
+For the past eleven years, however, his focus has been in spearheading insurance recoveries for corporate policyholders in a variety of business sectors, under various state and international laws, and under a wide variety of insurance policies, including E&O policies, Financial Institution Bonds (or Crime Policies), Computer Fraud and Cyber policies, EPL policies, D&O policies, Product Recall policies, CGL policies, Property, Builder’s Risk, and Contractor’s Protective Indemnity & Rectification policies, as well as Title Insurance and Reinsurance Treaties.
+In that time, he has helped recover approximately $185 million for his clients.
+At the same time, Andrew continues to be called upon to defend major high-stakes matters, including most recently the successful defense of a False Claims Act case involving a highway product manufacturer.

 - Partner, Hahn Loeser & Parks LLP, 2009-present

 - Partner, Squire Sanders & Dempsey LLP, 2005-09

 Andrew resides in Saratoga Springs, New York, with his wife and three daughters.
 He enjoys helping his daughters in all of their youth sports activities.
 In his free time, Andrew likes to cross-train for endurance events and learn how to play the guitar.

 - Obtaining summary judgment (in one case, against an E&O carrier, and in another case, against a Financial Institution Bond / Crime carrier) that the insurers’ denial of claims were in bad faith.